ofiwg/libfabric/man/fi_usnic.7.md

         * No counters are supported.
         * The tag matching interface is not supported.
         * *FI_MSG_PREFIX* is only supported on *FI_EP_DGRAM* and usage
-          is limited to the 1.1 release.
+          is limited to releases 1.1 and beyond.
     - The usnic libfabric provider supports extensions that provide information and functionality beyond the standard libfabric interface.
 See the "USNIC EXTENSIONS" section, below.